shayansadeghieh/tensorflow_serving_spikes/README.md

 The docker image can be found here: https://hub.docker.com/r/ml6team/tf-serving-tfdf

-# To RUN
+# To run
-1. clone the repo
+1. Clone the repo `git clone https://github.com/shayansadeghieh/tensorflow_serving_spikes.git`
+2. Enter the root directory `cd tensorflow_serving_spikes`
-2. from the root directory in the repo run `bash serving.sh fake_model_id` to start up the docker container
+3. from the root directory in the repo run `bash serving.sh fake_model_id` to start up the docker container
-3. from the root directory run `python tfdf_serving.py`.
+4. from the root directory run `python tfdf_serving.py`.
 It will output the number of latency spikes that occur and provide a distribution plot.